haseebc/Threat-Modelling-Methodology/README.md

 Findings during TM sessions may for instance indicate ciphers used are forbidden for what is suppose to be a secure cloud connection, tokens used in a application session are open to abuse or the CI CD pipeline is not hardened (secrets exposed in repositoriesd used for a cloud deployment).
 These findings are assessed in terms of net risk and recommendations for mitigation made.

 ## Methodology<a name="method"></a>
-### Threat Modelling Methodology...Devil is in the Details
+### Threat Modelling Methodology...The Devil is in the Details

 The methodology used is known as Abuser Stories in the industry and the literature.